Published: December 01, 2008

 Dec.
 5. A full listing of game times and ticket information is available

-at the UT Athletics Web site
+UT Athletics Web site

 .
 Each finals game will also be televised live on CBS College Sports.